On this page

 Keeping records#

-All businesses keep records of tax, finances, management decisions, and so on.
-The following list of administration records will help you to develop records required to comply with:
+All businesses keep records of tax, finances, management decisions and so on.
+The following list of administration records will help you to develop records needed to comply with:

-The content that is only required by the ECE funding handbook only applies if you claim government funding.
-Otherwise, all content is required.
+The content required by the ECE funding handbook only applies if you claim government funding.

 The title of each record in this section is a guide only.
 You could set out the required content under different titles or group them differently.